friedrith/productivity/convert-video-to-gif.md

 Then you will be able to convert a video to a GIF file from the context menu on the Finder app.
 <details>
-  <summary>click to see the Quick Action context menu figure</summary>
+  <summary>expand to see the Quick Action context menu figure</summary>

   ![convert a video from the context menu](./assets/Convert_Video_Context_menu.png)
 </details>